LabStart/ICO/README.md

       }
 };
 ```
-You can now migrate the LabStart Crowdsale (Presale and ICO) on the network of your choice, using the migrate command.
+You can now migrate the LabStart Crowdsale (pre-sale and ICO) on the network of your choice, using the migrate command.
 ```sh
 truffle migrate
 ```